Back to MLP: A Simple Baseline for Human Motion Prediction: Abstract

 \section{Abstract}

 This paper tackles the problem of human motion prediction, consisting in forecasting future body poses from historically observed sequences.
-Despite of their performance, current state-of-the-art approaches rely on deep learning architectures of arbitrary complexity, such as Recurrent Neural Networks~(RNN), Transformers or Graph Convolutional Networks~(GCN), typically requiring multiple training stages and more than 3 million of parameters.
-In this paper we show that the performance of these approaches can be surpassed by a light-weight and purely MLP architecture with only 0.14M parameters when appropriately combined with several standard practices such as representing the body pose with Discrete Cosine Transform (DCT), predicting residual displacement of joints and optimizing velocity as an auxiliary loss.

-An exhaustive evaluation on Human3.6M, AMASS and 3DPW datasets shows that our method, which we dub \textsc{siMLPe}, consistently outperforms all other approaches.
-We hope that our simple method could serve a strong baseline to the community and allow re-thinking the problem of human motion prediction and whether current benchmarks do really need intricate architectural designs.
-Our code is available at \url{https://github.com/dulucas/siMLPe}.
+State-of-the-art approaches provide good results, however, they rely on deep learning architectures of arbitrary complexity, such as Recurrent Neural Networks~(RNN), Transformers or Graph Convolutional Networks~(GCN), typically requiring multiple training stages and more than 2 million parameters.
+In this paper, we show that, after combining with a series of standard practices, such as applying Discrete Cosine Transform~(DCT), predicting residual displacement of joints and optimizing velocity as an auxiliary loss, a light-weight network based on multi-layer perceptrons~(MLPs) with only 0.14 million parameters can surpass the state-of-the-art performance.
+An exhaustive evaluation on the Human3.6M, AMASS, and 3DPW datasets shows that our method, named \method, consistently outperforms all other approaches.
+We hope that our simple method could serve as a strong baseline for the community and allow re-thinking of the human motion prediction problem.
+The code is publicly available at \url{https://github.com/dulucas/siMLPe}.